Pseudospin-Triplet Pairing in Iron-Chalcogenide Superconductors

-We next discuss the \textit{coexistence} of superconductivity and inter-valley couplings, by replacing the $\mathbf{g}_o$-vector in Eq.~\eqref{Eq::normal_H} with the interaction-induced $\mathbf{g}_{\text{int}}$.
+We next discuss superconductivity in the presence of inter-valley couplings, by replacing the $\mathbf{g}_o$-vector in Eq.~\eqref{Eq::normal_H} with the interaction-induced $\mathbf{g}_{\text{int}}$.
 As a result, Eq.~\eqref{eq-tc-lambdao} is still applicable.
-For example, the Ising SCs in gated MoS$_2$~\cite{lu_science_2015} is characterized by $\mathbf{d}_o(\mathbf{k})=(1,0,0)$, which apparently coexists with charge-density-wave order, $\mathbf{g}_{\text{int},1}(\mathbf{k})=(1,0,0)$.
-It is similar to the result in Ref.~\cite{wolf_arxiv_2021} where the charge order coexists with a sublattice-selective non-unitary pairing state.
-Our results may explain the experimental observation in the Pd-doped 2H-TaSe$_2$ in Ref.~\onlinecite{chikina_npjqm_2020}.
+It is similar to a recent work~\cite{wolf_arxiv_2021} where the charge order coexists with a sublattice-selective non-unitary pairing state.